Hankaji/GDGDoc-Aegis-Frontend/README.md

    flutter run
    ```

-> Warning: In order to have a proper local working system, a back-end and AI must be running as well, check their documentation for instruction on how to set up them.
+> Warning: In order to have a proper local working system, a back-end and AI must be running as well, check their documentation for instruction on how to set up [Backend](https://github.com/DankoFox/aegis-backend) and [AI](https://github.com/nmquan1/aegis-pipeline).

 ### Setup